CooperUSA/DevOps-Tutorial/tsunami/intro/intro.md

 Finally, we’ll show how Tsunami can be integrated into a CI/CD pipeline to automatically run scans during builds or deployments.

 ## Intended Learning Outcomes
+By the end of this tutorial, you will understand how to
+- Detect and remediate web application vulnerabilities using the Tsunami Security Scanner.
+- Gain hands-on experience on:
+    - How to configure and run Tsunami.
+    - Scanning a target service for known vulnerabilities.
+    - Interpreting the scan results.
-By the end of this tutorial, you will understand how to detect and remediate web application vulnerabilities using the Tsunami Security Scanner.
-You will gain hands-on experience on how to configure and run Tsunami, scanning a target service for known vulnerabilities, interpreting the scan results, and verifying remediation by patching the vulnerable service.
-Additionally, you will learn how Tsunami can be integrated into CI/CD pipelines to enable continuous and automated security testing.
+    - Verifying remediation by patching the vulnerable service.
+- Additionally, you will learn how Tsunami can be integrated into CI/CD pipelines to enable continuous and automated security testing.